7 Steps for Preparing to Move Patient Data to the Cloud

 The following steps will help any healthcare organization make appropriate decisions when determining if they are ready to move regulated information to the Cloud.

 A major trend in healthcare IT is the transition to electronic health record (EHR) technology, many of which are cloud-based or leverage cloud technology.
-While cloud-based EHR systems and other technology bring many benefits to healthcare firms - improved mobility and information access as well as streamlined record keeping among them - these systems can also put sensitive health information within health information systems at risk.
+While cloud-based EHR systems and other technology bring many benefits to healthcare firms - improved mobility and information access as well as streamlined record keeping among them - these systems can also put sensitive health information at risk.
 As healthcare organizations are increasingly being targeted in cyber attacks, both the U.S. Government and the private sector are putting pressure on healthcare companies to bolster their information security programs.
 Last Tuesday saw the release of updated HITECH rules from the U.S. Government's department of Health and Human Services which require healthcare organizations seeking federal subsidies for implementing EHR systems to prove that they are addressing the risks inherent to those systems with better data protection measures.

 Of course the transition to a cloud-based EHR system or other technology is no small undertaking, particularly for healthcare organizations that manage sensitive data for millions of patients.
 Staying secure while adopting cloud technologies requires careful planning and ongoing security efforts to ensure that healthcare organizations can reap the benefits of new technology while keeping their most valuable data safe and complying with regulatory requirements.
 Here are 7 steps to help healthcare organizations prepare to move patient data to the cloud securely.